The Linera banner

 This section is about calling other applications using cross-application calls.

-Such calls happen on the same chain and typically use the call_application method implemented by default in the trait Contract:
+Such calls happen on the same chain and are made with the ContractRuntime::call_application method:

 &mut self,